homebodygym/homebodygym/pages/altcoins/how-to-buy/iota.md

 ## Step 4: Securely Store Your IOTA!

+Once you buy, your IOTA is stored on the exchange wallet.
+Although your IOTA has been received, it is not totally secure.
+Every wallet has a private key, or a sequence of numbers or letters.
+Each private key is unique to one wallet, and allows access to the contents of that wallet.

+If you have IOTA on an exchange wallet, they will control the private keys.
+This leaves your tokens more vulnerable to manipulation by others.
+If the exchange is hacked, the hackers will use your private keys to access your IOTA.
+Additionally, if an untrustworthy exchange pulls an exit scam, they could walk away with your tokens.
+While these events may seem unlikely, they have occurred before multiple times.

+The best way to store cryptocurrencies is usually a hardware wallet, as they combine security and accessibility.
+Unfortunately, IOTA has no compatible hardware wallet, and must use a software wallet.
+Software wallets are programs that are downloaded onto a computer or other device and used to store cryptocurrency.

+If you download a software wallet onto a device that remains connected to the internet, it is known as "hot storage".
+Hot storage may be better than an exchange wallet, but if a hacker gains access to your device, they can access your wallet as well.

+Downloading a software wallet onto a device that becomes disconnected from the internet is known as "cold storage".
+Cold storage is the safer way to use software wallets, as the lack of internet access will prevent hackers from infiltrating your device and your wallet.

+The IOTA team has released an official software [wallet](https://github.com/iotaledger/wallet/releases){: target="_blank"} that allows you to store your IOTA in hot or cold storage.
+For more information on cryptocurrency wallets, you can check out our [guide](/wallets) to wallets.

 ## Should you Buy IOTA?

 write a bit about the dangers of exchange wallets, explain why hardware wallets